Maasin: Language

 Maasinhons and Southern Leyteños speak Cebuano.
 Their cultural and linguistic affinities tend to differentiate them from those who reside in Cebu, Bohol, and the western coast of the province of Leyte.
 Most of the people are farmers and fishermen who are noted for their hard work and frugality.

 Religion

-Although approximately 50% of the people are adherents of the Roman Catholic Church and the others called themselves the believer of true GOD, traditional folk beliefs and superstition still influence some of them.
+Although approximately 50% of the people are adherents of the Roman Catholic Church, traditional folk beliefs and superstition still influence some of them.
 Some farmers are also known to hold on to pre-and conservative beliefs in making offerings and sacrifices before planting season starts.
 At times, chickens or pigs are ritually offered in hopes of enticing spirits for a fruitful harvest.